 Next, I wrote the numbers 1-50 on each of the blocks.
 Groups of 3-4 students were then given the game board along with a bag of numbered blocks.
 They evenly split the blocks between themselves and began working to create their game board.

 Students looked at the blocks numbers and worked to match their block to the correct space on the board.
-When students came across a number that they didn’t know, such as 43.
-They used different strategies to find their number.
+When students came across a number that they didn’t know, such as 43, they used different strategies to find their number.
 For example, they looked where the row of numbers starting with 4 and then followed the pattern to find 43.

 There are 2 ways that I tried this game with my students.
-One way, is to have students start at one and place the numbers in numerical order.
+One way, was to have students start at one and place the numbers in numerical order.
 Each child checks their pile of blocks and looks for the next number.

 The other option is having students place each of their blocks onto the game board at their own speed, and in any order (but still on the correct numerical number).
 In the end, either way you play, the board will still be completed and ready to use to play.